-So how do you avoid breaking GDPR and ePrivacy laws?
-Our team has investigated the most common misconceptions and malpractice in cookie consent pop-ups to compile a guide for British businesses.
-We’ve also contacted the Information Commissioner’s Office to clarify ambiguous guidelines – big thanks to the incredibly helpful ICO team.
+To make it even easier for you, our team has investigated the most common misconceptions and malpractice in cookie consent pop-ups to compile a guide for British businesses.
+We’ve also made sure to contact the Information Commissioner’s Office to ensure our conclusions are correct.
+Big thanks to their incredibly helpful team.

 In this article: